microsoft/vcpkg/docs/examples/overlay-triplets-linux-dynamic.md

 # Overlay triplets example

+`vcpkg` comes with many useful officially supported configurations in the box, including dynamic and static libraries for Windows as well as static libraries for MacOS and Linux.
+There are also a large number of community-supported triplets available, such as Emscripten or Android.

+For more advanced customization, users can provide their own triplets via the Overlay Triplets mechanism.
+See our [triplets documentation](../users/triplets.md) for an exhaustive reference of what can be configured in a triplet file.

 ## Building dynamic libraries on Linux

-Using **vcpkg** you can build libraries for many configurations out of the box.
-However, this doesn't currently include shared libraries on Linux and Mac OS.

-This doesn't mean that you cannot use **vcpkg** to build your dynamic libraries on these platforms!
-This document will guide you through creating your own custom triplets with `--overlay-triplets` to easily build dynamic libraries on Linux.
+As a concrete example, this document will guide you through creating your own custom triplets with `--overlay-triplets` to easily build dynamic libraries on Linux.

 ### Step 1: Create the custom triplet files